drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/3_using_in_deploy.md

 Instead of defining your `hostname` property when passing in your options to a `Drash.Server`, you simply leave it blank, an empty string.
 That's it!

-The rest of this page is optional, you have all you need to write a Drash server in Deploy (assuming you read the rest of our documentation!).
-But feel free to read on for a visual representation of how you might create a Drash server in Deploy.
+The rest of this page is optional.
+You have all you need to write a Drash server in Deploy (assuming you read the rest of our documentation!), but feel free to read on for a visual representation of how you might create a Drash server in Deploy.

 ## Getting Started